Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 What is social media addiction?

-The social media has today become an element of everyday life of children, teenagers, adults and even the older generation in the digitalized world.
-Facebook, Instagram, YouTube, WhatsApp and Tik Tok are some of the platforms that ensure we are connected, informed and entertained.
-As much as these tools have immense advantages, they are becoming an increasing source of concern which is known as, social media addiction.
+Now, the Social Media is an essential part of day-to-day life of children, teenagers, adults & also older people in the present digital world.
+Facebook, Instagram, YouTube, WhatsApp and Tik Tok are some of the platforms which ensure we are digitally connected, informed about the current on-goings and also entertain us.
+Although, these sites have so many advantages, they are becoming a concern which is generally known as “social media addiction”.

-This dependency does not only affect the young population, even the adult working, parenting, teaching and health practitioners are known to be highly affected by the excessive use of screens.
-In the long run, it may have an impact on mental health, sleep, work output, family dynamics and physical health.
+In present context, not only the youth, but also it affects the working adults, parenting, teaching, health care practitioners by the excessive use of screens.
+In the long-run, which may impact on their mental health, sleep disturbance, work outcome, family problems and self physical health.

 Why social media is addictive?

-The addiction to social media is the compulsive or uncontrolled use of social media bearing in mind the adverse effects.
-All authorities do not define it as a clinical disorder but the professionals acknowledge it to be a type of behavioural addiction, which is comparable to gaming addiction.
+The addiction to social media is the compulsive or uncontrolled use even knowing about the adverse effects.
+Professionals do not define it as a clinical disorder but says to be a type of behavioural addiction, which is comparable with gaming addiction.

-• Fear of missing out (FOMO) people are afraid of missing news or trends or updates on the part of friends.
+• Fear of missing out (FOMO): people are afraid of missing news or trends or updates.

-• Endless scrolling- The algorithms have been developed to have users spend more time.
+• Endless scrolling- The algorithms have been so developed to have users spend more time continuously.

 • Social approval – It increases self esteem making people use it more.